...

 D. Preservation and Expansion

-This legacy of public accessibility was furthered by Queen Mary, who prioritized conservation and scholarly research, recognizing the immense historical and artistic value of the Collection.
+This legacy of public accessibility was furthered by Queen Mary, who prioritised conservation and scholarly research, recognising the immense historical and artistic value of the Collection.
 She established the Royal Library and championed cutting-edge restoration techniques, safeguarding these treasures for future generations.
 Finally, Queen Elizabeth II, the longest-reigning British monarch, has not only maintained this commitment to accessibility but actively expanded it, bringing the Collection to wider audiences through digital initiatives and groundbreaking exhibitions.

 E. A Legacy of Evolution